DethAriel/ng-recaptcha/README.md

   If the captcha has expired prior to submitting its value to the server, the component will reset the captcha, and trigger the `resolved` event with `response === null`.
+* `error(errorDetails: any[])`.
+Occurs when reCAPTCHA encounters an error (usually a connectivity problem) **if and only if** `errorMode` input has been set to `"handled"`.
+   `errorDetails` is a simple propagation of any arguments that the original `error-callback` has provided, and is documented here for the purposes of completeness and future-proofing.
+This array will most often (if not always) be empty.
+A good strategy would be to rely on just the fact that this event got triggered, and show a message to your app's user telling them to retry.

 ### <a name="api-methods"></a>Methods